Information about this medicine

 What are the most important things you need to know about your medicines?

 Make sure you know about each of the medicines you take.
 This includes why you take it, how to take it, what you can expect while you're taking it, and any warnings about the medicine.

 The information provided here is general.
 So be sure to read the information that came with your medicine.
 If you have any questions or concerns, talk to your pharmacist or doctor.

-Why are anticoagulants used?
+Why is testosterone used?

-What are some examples of anticoagulants?
+What are some examples of testosterone?

 What about side effects?

 All medicines can cause side effects.
 Many people don't have side effects.
 And minor side effects sometimes go away after a while.

 But sometimes side effects can be a problem or can be serious.